dsanson/termpdf/README.md

 # `termdoc`

-`termdoc` is a wrapper script for viewing Microsoft Office documents (word, excel, powerpoint) using `termpdf`.
+`termdoc` is a wrapper script for viewing more filetypes using `termpdf`, by converting them as needed to formats supported by `termpdf`.

+In it's current iteration, it uses [LibreOffice](https://www.libreoffice.org/) if it can find it in your `/Applications` or `~/Applications` folder.
+This works well for LibreOffice's native ODF formats (like ODT), and reasonably well for Microsoft office formats (Word, Excel, Powerpoint) and LibreOffice formats (ODT).

-It uses the free doc2pdf.net conversion service, so it will only work if you are online.
+If you don't have LibreOffice installed, `termdoc` can use the free online doc2pdf.net conversion service.
+Obviously this will only work online.
 Also note that doc2pdf.net is not recommended for confidential documents, for obvious reasons.

-It would be trivial to rewrite this to use `unoconv`, but I am not interested in installing an old version of Libreoffice just so I can use `unoconv`.

 # Known issues